Donna is a writer and lover of cats. She has been a cat parent for many years. She loves sharing her love for all cats big and small!

 Colors of the Rainbow

 Now the defined colors that felines see are greens, blues, and yellows.
-But, they do not have the ability to see bright colors.
-For instance, If you were to look at a bright blue color, you would see bright, vibrant blue, cats, on the other hand, will ultimately see muted blue.
+But they do not have the ability to see bright colors.
+For instance, if you were to look at a bright blue color, you would see bright, vibrant blue, cats, on the other hand, will see muted blue.
 A cat's vision does not detect vibrant colors as humans do but the cat is better at following fast-moving objects with colors that are less vibrant.

 Scientists suspect that our feline's vision is one that would be comparable to that of a color-blind human.
 Just because a cat can see color doesn't mean they see color the way that you and I do.
 Keep in mind that their site is different, different hues, not as bright and limited.